 What’s the big deal with compressor water; water that the pump has forced into the compressor tank and through there into into your compressed air lines, anyhow?

 You will know the answer to that if you have sprayed fish eyes onto your paint project from a compressed air paint gun.
 Water exiting the gun with the air / paint spray lands on the surface of the object being painted, and prevents the paint from adhering.
 That leaves the characteristic paint-free dot ~ a “fish eye” is the term the industry calls this problem!

 The image is an example of what fish-eyes can do to a paint job.

-Not that having to refinish your paint job isn't a big enough problem, but what else does water do?
-Here are more problems created by water in your compressed air lines.
+Not that having to refinish your paint job isn’t a big enough problem, but what else does water do?
+See the pages on this site about what water in your compressed air lines does.

 If you’ve had a chance to look at the other pages relating to water in your compressed air lines, you have a good understanding now of where the water comes from, and what it can do to your compressed air systems.
 Water can be a real problem for the compressed air user.

 Getting Water Out!

 The process of air preparation and de-watering your compressed air is a continuum.
 By that I mean that you can have bone dry and pristine clean air for every application in your workshop or plant and spend a fortune getting the air that way.

 Yet there’s not much point in spending the money necessary in preparing your compressed air to that level of dryness and cleanliness if your application does not require it.